whiwhiyoyo/myetl/etlquicksign.md

 | Design decisions | Rationale                                                                                       |
 |------------------|-------------------------------------------------------------------------------------------------|
 | the Data Collector: Kafka Connect | Data Collector is a technology family that collects, aggregates, and transfer data for later use.
 The destination is the Raw Data Storage.
 Kafka Connect can run either as a standalone process for running jobs on a single machine, or as a distributed, scalable, fault tolerant service.
 This allows it to scale down to development, testing, and small production deployments with a low barrier to entry and low operational overhead, and to scale up to support a large data pipeline.|
 | the Raw Data Storage: MinIO | Data in the Raw Data Storage element must be immutable.
 New data should not modufy existing data, but just be appended to the dataset.
 In such a block store, each process will be associated by a specific directory.
-As S3, MinIO is able to be partitionned through different nodes (scale principle **TODO**)
-* Use HDFS (Distributed File System family). was designed to support this type of usage scenario for large data sets.
-A bit overkill here|
+As S3, MinIO is able to be partitionned through different nodes (scale principle **TODO**)<br>* Use HDFS (Distributed File System family). was designed to support this type of usage scenario for large data sets.
+A bit overkill here<br>
 * NoSQL DataBase like Cassandra |